juandelgado/blog.juandelgado.es/_posts/2014-01-27-adb-waiting-for-device-issue-busted.md

 **Nothing worked**.

 We were not on the right track until we realised that the error was showing up after long periods of inactivity (in the range of hours).
-What about we write a silly script that calls "pings" the device every 10 seconds?
+What about we write a silly script that "pings" the device every 10 seconds?

 **Bliss**.